pydio/pydio-doc-admin-guide/6_advanced/1_migration.md

 - Workspaces ACLs
 - Files Metadata
-- Shares <= Running the `shares` migration more than once will trigger the creation of dupplicated Cells. if you have to re-run this, please insure you have removed all cells via the "Audit" page of the console before proceeding.
+- Shares <= Running the `shares` migration more than once will trigger the creation of duplicated Cells. if you have to re-run this, please insure you have removed all cells via the "Audit" page of the console before proceeding.

 [:image:6_advanced/migration/migrateworkspace.png]